Yazino12/maze-tv/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project 2
+# Maze TV

-> TVMAZE API-based webapp, receives TV show episodes with all data about that TV show.
+> Maze TV API-based webapp, receives TV show episodes with all data about that TV show.
 The Webapp has two interfaces: A home page, showing a list of Tv show episodes you can like.
 And a popup window with more data about the TV show that you can comment on.

 <h2 align="center">
   Demo 📝